renovatebot/renovate/website/docs/_posts/configuration-options.md

 ---
 date: 2017-10-05
 title: Configuration Options
-categories:
-  - configuration-reference
 description: Configuration Options usable in renovate.json or package.json
 type: Document
 order: 0
 ---

+# Configuration Options

 This document describes all the configuration options you may configure in a `renovate.json` file or within a `"renovate"` section of your `package.json`.
 Any config you define applies to the whole repository (e.g. if you have a monorepo).

-Also, be sure to check out Renovate's [shareable config presets](/docs/configuration-reference/config-presets) to save yourself from reinventing any wheels.
+Also, be sure to check out Renovate's [shareable config presets](https://renovatebot.com/docs/config-presets/) to save yourself from reinventing any wheels.

 If you have any questions about the below config options, or would like to get help/feedback about a config, please post it as an issue in [renovateapp/config-help](https://github.com/renovateapp/config-help) where it will be promptly answered.